Mihik197/youtube-semantic-search/README.md

 The main dependencies are listed in `requirements.txt`:

+-   `flask`: For the web application interface.
 -   `pandas`: For data manipulation, especially reading the CSV.
 -   `google-api-python-client`: For interacting with the YouTube Data API.
 -   `google-genai`: For using the Google Gemini embedding models.
 -   `chromadb`: The vector database for storing and searching embeddings.
 -   `tqdm`: For displaying progress bars during data ingestion.
 -   `python-dotenv`: For managing environment variables (API keys).
--   `streamlit`: For creating the web application interface.
--   `flask`: (If used for a backend API, otherwise can be removed if only Streamlit is used).

 ## Contributing